khushi-shetty/project01/README.md

 # project01
-this is my first git repository author-khushi shetty
+this is my first git repository. author-khushi shetty.